sky-ecosystem/dss-exec-lib/README.md

 - `setChangelogSHA256(string memory _SHA256Sum)`: Set SHA256 hash in MCD on-chain changelog.

 ### Authorizations

 - `authorize(address _base, address _ward)`: Give an address authorization to perform auth actions on the contract.
 - `deauthorize(address _base, address _ward)`: Revoke contract authorization from an address.
 - `setAuthority(address _base, address _authority)`: Give an address authority to a base contract using authority pattern.
 - `delegateVat(address _usr)`: Delegate vat authority to the specified address.
 - `undelegateVat(address _usr)`: Revoke vat authority to the specified address.
+- `addToWhitelist(address _base, address _bud)`: Adds an address to a whitelist, for contracts which implement the `kiss`/`diss` pattern for 2nd level permissions.
+- `removeFromWhitelist(address _base, address _bud)`: Removes an address from a whitelist, for contracts which implement the `kiss`/`diss` pattern for 2nd level permissions.

 ### Time Management

 - `canCast(uint40 _ts, bool _officeHours) returns (bool)`: Use to determine whether a timestamp is within the office hours window.
 - `nextCastTime(uint40 _eta, uint40 _ts, bool _officeHours) returns (uint256)`: Use to return the timestamp of the first available time after eta that a spell can be cast.

 ### Accumulating Rates

 - `accumulateDSR()`: Update rate accumulation for the Dai Savings Rate (DSR).
 - `accumulateSSR()`: Update rate accumulation for the Sky Savings Rate (SSR).
 - `accumulateCollateralStabilityFees(bytes32 _ilk)`: Update rate accumulation for the stability fees of a given collateral type.

 ### Price Updates

 - `updateCollateralPrice(bytes32 _ilk)`: Update price of a given collateral type.

 ### System Configuration

 - `setContract(address _base, bytes32 _what, address _addr)`: Set a contract in another contract, defining the relationship (ex. set a new Vow contract in the Dog)
 - `setContract(address _base, bytes32 _ilk, bytes32 _what, address _addr)`: Set a contract in another contract, defining the relationship for a given ilk.

 ### System Risk Parameters

 - `setGlobalDebtCeiling(uint256 _amount)`: Set the global debt ceiling.
 - `increaseGlobalDebtCeiling(uint256 _amount)`: Increase the global debt ceiling.
 - `decreaseGlobalDebtCeiling(uint256 _amount)`: Decrease the global debt ceiling.